Ground State Excitations and Energy Fluctuations in Short-Range Spin Glasses: Discussion

 \begin{theorem} {\rm The periodic boundary condition metastate $\kappa_J$ for the EA Ising model~(\ref{eq:EA}) in two dimensions is unique (i.e., is the same for all sequences of volumes) at any temperature, and at zero temperature is supported on a single ground state pair.} \end{theorem}

 Theorem~\ref{thm:unique} can be extended to metastates constructed using other coupling-independent boundary conditions, such as all free or all fixed, which can be made translation-covariant by averaging over finite-volume translates~\cite{NS2D01}.
-In such cases the extended theorem states that in two dimensions the metastate is unique and supported on a single GSP.
+In such cases the extended theorem states that in two dimensions any such metastate is still supported on a single ground state pair, either as an equal mixture in a single Gibbs state or else on the two individual ground states.

 This raises the question of whether the single GSP on which (say) the free boundary condition metastate is supported is the same as the single GSP on which the PBC metastate is supported.
 Suppose that the PBC metastate $\kappa_J$ is supported on the single GSP $\alpha$ and the free~BC metastate is supported on the single GSP~$\beta$.
 If $\alpha$ and $\beta$ are incongruent, then by~(\ref{eq:incong2}) so are their respective metastates.
 By the same line of reasoning that led to Theorem~\ref{thm:flucs}, the energy difference fluctuations ${\cal E}_L(J,\alpha,\beta)$ between $\alpha$ and $\beta$ obey~(\ref{eq:bounds}).
 Then the argument leading up to Theorem~\ref{thm:inc} shows that $\alpha$ and $\beta$ cannot be incongruent.
 On the other hand, the same reasoning that led to Theorem~\ref{thm:mutual} (cf.~\cite{NS01c}) also asserts that $\alpha$ and $\beta$ must be incongruent.
-This shows that simple coupling-independent boundary condition (periodic, antiperiodic, free, and fixed) EA~metastates in two dimensions are all supported on the same single GSP.
+This shows that simple coupling-independent boundary condition (periodic, antiperiodic, free, and fixed) EA~metastates in two dimensions are all supported on the same two globally spin-reversed ground states.